shawnw/icu4tcl/README.md

 Is every codepoint in the string a base character?

-#### icu::string break subcommand ?-locale locale? s
+#### icu::string break subcommand ?-locale locale? ?-rule? ?-all? s

 Returns a list of components of the string, broken up according to the `subcommand` and optional locale.
+If `-rule` is given, the `words` and `sentences` breaks return lists of pairs, with the second elements giving extra information about the reason for the break.

 Subcommands are: